 The Group measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined by using a Black and Scholes model, using the assumptions detailed in Note 25.
+The fair value is determined by using a Black and Scholes model, using the assumptions, as discussed in Note 24.

-The Group measures the cost of cash-settled share-based payments at fair value at the grant date using the Black and Scholes formula taking into account the terms and conditions upon which the instruments were granted, as discussed in Note 25.
+The Group measures the cost of cash-settled share-based payments at fair value at the grant date using the Black and Scholes model taking into account the terms and conditions upon which the instruments were granted, as discussed in Note 24.